hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/intro/tutorial/05-start-platform.md

 Username: __`cortex`__
 Password: __`cortex`__

-_Note: The Chrome browser may warn about a password breach.
-You can savely ignore this warning, as we are using this password only for development purposes._
+_**Note:** Your browser may warn about a password breach.
+You can ignore this warning, as this password is used for development purposes only._

 You are redirected to the platform landing page that looks like: